← All posts

-datly is a free, ad-free meeting poll — GDPR-friendly, hosted in Germany, anonymous participation, free calendar polls and ICS export.
+datly is a free, ad-free meeting poll with anonymous participation and ICS export, GDPR-friendly and hosted in Germany.
 Why it exists and how it's built.

 Doodle used to be short and painless.
 Today it greets you with a three-storey cookie banner, a “Pro” hint and, depending on where you click, tries to push a newsletter no one signed up for.
 For a simple scheduling poll in a club, a family chat or among a few friends, that’s absurd.